Machine-learning-and-complex-systems/NNCME/README.md

 Guideline

-A step-by-step guideline is on the website of the package: https://sites.google.com/view/dmipackage.
-The website link may differ after the manuscript is accepted.
+A step-by-step guideline is on the website of the package: the website link will be generated after the manuscript is accepted.

 --------------------------------------------------------------------------------------------------------------------------------------------

 System requirements:
-All simulations were done using MATLAB® version R2019a.
+All simulations were done using Python.
-We have used the toolbox “Hidden Markov Models (HMM)” in MATLAB.

-Third-party packages:

- (1) We have used the package of NFkB signaling model on https://github.com/biomystery/tnf_ikbd_nfkb_model.git.
+We have used the Pytorch.

- (2) The package to generate the data of NFkB on https://github.com/Adewunmi91/MACKtrack.

- (3) We thank Roy Wollman's group for sharing the code of vector method.

- (4) The decoding-based method was not included here, because it can be separately implemented by the user-friendly package (https://github.com/swainlab/mi-by-decoding).

-Expected run time: all the expected run time below is evaluated based on a personal desktop with intel(R) core(tm) i7-8700 CPU @ 3.7GHz.
+Expected run time for the examples are provided in the Supplementary table of the manuscript: All computational are performed with a single core GPU (~25% usage) of a Tesla-V100.